 MGT 206 Leadership Skills (1-0) 1 hr.
 Explores skill areas necessary for the successful leader in any organization.
 Emphasis is on problem-solving, motivation, conflict and negotiations, organizational vision and cultural diversity.

 MGT 207 Leadership Trends (1-0) 1 hr.
 Examines the impact of the future on leadership development today.
 Connects the need to understand one's self with internal and external influences on an organization in order to better prepare the leader for the 21st century.

-MGT 211 Internship in Small Business (1-15)
+MGT 211 Internship in Small 3 hrs Business (1-15)

 Provides cooperative work experience working in a small business.
 Credit is given for participation in a supervised work experience.
-The work must take place in a Collegeapproved work station.
-Prerequisite: MGT 154.
+The work must take place in a College-approved work station.